sahilsaxena21/topskillsdsportfolio/README.md

 ## Executive Summary

 Data Science is a rapidly booming industry, attracting talent from a variety of educational backgrounds.
-It is also an inter-disciplinary one, because in practice, it utilizes techniques and theories drawn from many fields within the context of mathematics, statistics, computer science, domain knowledge and information science.
+It can be regarded as an inter-disciplinary field, drawing techniques and theories in the context of mathematics, statistics, computer science and information science.

 Due to a lack of standardization of job roles in data science, the skill needs of the industry is not always clear.
 In fact, it is not uncommon for two jobs to require a different set of skills, even if the job titles are exactly the same.
 This ambiguity is further worsened by the wide array of tools, technologies, frameworks and languages available.